benko/amq-openshift/README.md

 Pods).

 For added value, it uses a RWO (`ReadWriteOnly`) `PersistentVolumeClaim`, which is apparently the only write-access mode currently supported by EBS.
+This means that only one pod will be able to acquire write access and all others trying to access that particular PV will have to be happy just observing.

-In this mode, PVs can not be shared by multiple brokers in *split* mode - each broker must have its own PVC (and a corresponding PV on the cluster side).
+That is  also why a PVC can not be shared by multiple brokers in *split* mode (that is, sharing one single PVC by creating multiple message stores inside subdirectories) - each broker must have its own PVC (and a corresponding PV on the cluster side).

 ## before you begin